sramoe/sramoe/README.md

 ### About Me

-Currently, I'm a second year Computer Engineering student.\n In the future, hopefully I'll make it in the world.
+Currently, I'm a second year Computer Engineering student.
+In the future, hopefully I'll make it in the world.
 I take inspiration from many works of art and video games.